tarasKoksharov/DYAlertController/README.md

 * updated to the latest **Swift 3** syntax!
 * Add an icon image to the title view right above the title
 * Add an icon image to an action
-* If you add an ok button action (which is optional), clicking on an action will not dismiss the alert or action sheet but will toggle a checkmark instead.
+* If you add an ok button (which is optional), clicking on an action will not dismiss the alert or action sheet but will toggle a checkmark instead.
 You can also set the controller to multiple selection.
 If you don’t add an ok button action, the alert or action sheet will be dismissed when tapping an action
-* change the ok button style (default, destructive, disabled) in your action item handlers
+* change the ok button style (normal, destructive, disabled) in your action item handlers
+* Add several text fields
 * Choose from two background effect view styles, blur and dim
 * Set a custom width for the alert or action sheet (its height will be set automatically depending on the content view’s subviews)
 * Customise colours, fonts, corner radius etc.